 Interested students are required to download an admission packet for the Physical Therapist Assistant (PTA) program, which includes a description of the admissions criteria, admission prerequisites and general education requirements.

-This is a part-time, evening program with classes offered on evenings from Monday through Thursday.
+This is a part-time, primarily evening program with classes offered Monday through Friday.

 Physical Therapist Assistant, Associate in Applied Science

 When planning your coursework, use the Student Planning Worksheet.
 Degree information and the worksheet can be found on the following files:

 The Physical Therapist Assistant program at College of DuPage is accredited by the